The LCME accredits medical education programs leading to the MD degree in the United States and Canada.

 LCME accreditation is a peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
 The accreditation process includes completion of the LCME’s data collection instrument (DCI), a self-assessment of our performance across the LCME’s 12 overarching standards and 93 elements, and an independent student analysis, followed by the April 2021 site visit.
 Full accreditation is an eight-year term.

 The LCME process includes every aspect of our medical school, from curriculum to student spaces, student health to career advising, to facilities and finances, to our scholarly environment and wellness programming.
-In preparation for this important site visit, I have appointed a Self-Study Task Force co-led by Diane B. Wayne, MD, Vice Dean for Education and Marianne Green, MD, Senior Associate Dean for Education.
+In preparation for this important site visit, I have appointed a Self-Study Task Force co-led by Marianne Green, MD, vice dean for Education and Diane B. Wayne, MD.
 Five subcommittees with broad representation from across our school have already been formed to analyze our performance on the LCME standards and elements.
-This work builds upon that of the LCME Quality Improvement Committee, a standing committee of the school, chaired by Deborah Clements, MD, Chair of Family and Community Medicine, which has been focused on these activities since 2014.
+This work builds upon that of the LCME Quality Improvement Committee, a standing committee of the school, chaired by Deborah Clements, MD, chair of Family and Community Medicine, which has been focused on these activities since 2014.

 During these upcoming months as we take on this self-study and prepare for the accreditation process, it is essential for Feinberg to continue to innovate and evolve.
 This is an excellent opportunity for continuous quality improvement across our medical school, bringing people together from all areas of Feinberg, all aligned on a common vision of exceptional medical education and our steadfast mission to transform human health.